open-telemetry/opentelemetry.io/content/en/blog/2022/jaeger-native-otlp/index.md

 Jaeger, we intend to deprecate and eventually remove support for Jaeger client exporters in OpenTelemetry.

-We need your feedback!
+We would like your feedback!
 We want to hear from users who could be impacted by this change.

 - Are you an OpenTelemetry user currently sending data to Jaeger?